 Our Media and Cultural Studies degree focuses upon the key roles of media in shaping who we are, what we think, and what we value.
 Rather than just learning about media practices, we invite you to consider critically how such practices are situated within social, cultural, economic and political contexts.

-As a student, you benefit from being situated in a top Sociology Department, recognised for both the quality of its research publications and for research that has world-leading impacts upon society.
-Our staff are involved in cutting-edge research on everything from digital journalism and Trump to remix and mashup communities, drones, hacking, and the stigmatisation of families and welfare on (reality) TV programmes.
-Our ‘research-led’ teaching approach means that you will be able to encounter and discuss this work in the classroom, drawing both inspiration and very relevant insights into the challenges and spaces for creativity in changing media industries.
-This world-leading research is also one of the reasons that our degree is so highly ranked.
+As a student, you will be situated in a top Sociology Department, recognised for the quality and impact of its research and publications.
+Our staff are involved in research on everything from digital journalism and Trump to remix and mashup communities, fan communities, video games, hacking, and the stigmatisation of families and welfare on (reality) TV programmes.
+Our ‘research-led’ teaching approach means that you will have an opportunity to encounter and discuss this work in the classroom, drawing both inspiration and very relevant insights into the challenges and spaces for creativity in changing media industries.
+This excellent research is also one of the reasons that our degree is so highly ranked.